ksafranski/amet/README.md

 ## Docker-in-Docker

-The Docker container builds a docker client that can be used without conflicting with the host docker instance.
+The Docker container builds a docker client and service which can be used without conflicting with the host docker instance.

 ## Persisting Data

-When the container is started it will mount a volume to a `/sync` directory in the container and continually sync the `/home/<username>` directory which is created with the following sub-directories:
+When the container is started it will mount a volume to a `/sync` directory in the container and continually sync the `/home/<username>` directory.
+This directory will appear in the working directory where the `./amet.sh ...` startup command was run.

+Additionally, the following directories will be created (on first run) or synced internally (any subsequent runs):

 - `~/code-server`: maintains all data, config, extensions, etc for Code-Server
 - `~/workspace`: working environment that Code-Server opens initially